 Overview

 This document introduces a governance model and defines certificate management procedures for the SHAKEN framework [Ref 1].
 The SHAKEN framework establishes an end-to-end architecture that allows an originating Service Provider to authenticate and assert a telephone identity and provides for the verification of this telephone identity by a terminating service provider.
 The SHAKEN framework defines a profile, using protocols standardized in the IETF Secure Telephone Identity Revisited (STIR) Working Group (WG).
-This document provides recommendations and requirements for implementing these IETF specifications, RFC 8225, Personal Assertion Token (PASSporT), RFC 8224, Authenticated Identity Management in the Session Initiation Protocol, and RFC 8226 [Ref 20], to support management of Service Provider-level certificates within the SHAKEN framework.
+This document provides recommendations and requirements for implementing these IETF specifications, RFC 8225, Personal Assertion Token (PASSporT), RFC 8224, Authenticated Identity Management in the Session Initiation Protocol, and RFC 8226 [Ref 20], to support management of STI Certificates within the SHAKEN framework.

 The SHAKEN framework uses X.509 certificates, as defined in IETF RFC 5280 [Ref 11], to verify the digital signatures associated with SIP identifiers.
 Specifically, SHAKEN uses STI Certificates that support the TN Authorization List extension defined in RFC 8226 [Ref 20].